-Poker Superstars II
+Poker Superstars II full review

 In recent years the game of poker has gone from a guilty, secretive pleasure enjoyed by a less than salubrious crowd to a global phenomenon.
 Online versions took off first, triggering renewed interest in tournament games.
 Stories now abound of folks ditching their day jobs to take up poker full time and making a mint.
 You could jack in work for Poker Superstars II if you wanted, but it wouldn’t get you very far.
 The money’s all virtual and the game is strictly for fun.